094459/newsletter-oss-projects/README.md

 [golang-url-shortener](https://github.com/Furkan-Gulsen/golang-url-shortener) is a project that you can build from Furkan Gulsen that deploys a URL shortener service, built with Go and Hexagonal Architecture, leverages a serverless approach for efficient scalability and performance.
 It uses a variety of AWS services to provide a robust, maintainable, and highly available URL shortening service.
 Are URL Shortners the new todo app?
 Not sure but I really like the quality of the documentation of this project, and like I did last year with implementing a serverless web analytics solution, I am going to check this project out and see if it would be a good replacement for the tool I currently use, YOURLS.
 Check out the discussion on reddit [here](https://www.reddit.com/r/aws/comments/18nnfix/url_shortener_hexagonal_serverless_architecture/).(#183)

+**guidance-for-deploying-model-context-protocol-servers-on-aws**

+[guidance-for-deploying-model-context-protocol-servers-on-aws](https://aws-oss.beachgeek.co.uk/4m3) aside from being a contender for longest project name in this months round up, provides examples of how to securely run Model Context Protocol (MCP) servers on the AWS Cloud using containerised architecture.
+It helps organisations implement industry-standard OAuth 2.0 authentication while protecting server deployments with multiple security layers, including content delivery networks and web application firewalls.(#216)

 **hackernews-converse-api-demo**

 [hackernews-converse-api-demo](https://github.com/094459/hackernews-converse-api-demo) this repo provides some sample code on how you can use the Amazon Bedrock Converse API, using an example of summarising comments from a Hacker News thread.
 It is a simple example, but shows you how easy it is to incorporate generative AI in your own applications.
 You can check out the supporting blog post too, [Save time reading Hacker News comments using Converse API](https://community.aws/content/2jhDpOY0CI1KEhKkk1GFDEYUWHd/save-time-reading-hacker-news-comments-using-converse-api) (#202)